KunalWadhai/FlowMesh/README.md

 **AI-Powered Distributed Workflow Orchestration Engine**

 FlowMesh is a production-grade platform for building, executing, and monitoring distributed workflows as Directed Acyclic Graphs (DAGs).
-It combines a visual workflow builder, real-time execution observability, and an integrated Claude AI co-pilot — all in a single glassmorphism-styled SaaS platform.
+It combines a visual workflow builder, real-time execution observability, and an integrated Nvidia OpenAI — all in a single glassmorphism-styled SaaS platform.

 ---